 Archie: Let religion in where it has no business, your business, and religion will make your business its business, and that is why you must wear a scarf or leave.

 Uzza: How is religion now running your business?
 Please explain.

-Archie: Municipalities, especially those bordering an M & M, to avoid problems with vigilantes also recognized the supremacy of everyone's god in their bylaws which regulate how businesses like mine treat you.
+Archie: Municipalities, especially those bordering an M & M, recognize the supremacy of everyone's god in their bylaws which regulate how businesses like mine treat you to avoid problems with vigilantes.

 Uzza: Good.
 Who do I complain to about you not wanting to serve me for not wearing a scarf?

 Archie: You have to be kidding me!
 If your religion requires you to wear a scarf in public, I am required by law not to serve you if you're not wearing one.

 Uzza: Why would you assume that?

 Archie: For crying out loud!
-Doesn't your religion require you women to wear a veil when going out in public?
-I only ask that you cover your head?
+Doesn't your religion require you women to cover your face when going out in public?
+I only ask that you cover your head!

 Uzza: Only if I have to pee, or whatever, and men might see me.
 I assume, Mr. Bartender, that your facility has washrooms for women only?